 Heaven is high, and the emperor far away.
 The ever credulous Anthony Watts reports roving Heartland Institute Ambassador S. Fred Singer, former science advisor to noted oriental potentate & Washington Times publisher Reverend Moon

-has been dispatched to Beijing to present a puzzled Chinese academics with a translation of Heartland's downmarket parody of an IPCC report. :
+went to Beijing to stage the presentation of a translation of Heartland's downmarket parody of an IPCC report to an empty hotel room.

 Heartland’s NIPCC report to be accepted by Chinese Academy of Sciences in special ceremony